 Videos are listed as monetized or demonetized based on ad-friendliness through a mysterious computer algorithm, sometimes before the video is even finished uploading.
 This automated demonetization created so much of an uproar that it became known as the “Adpocalypse” among creators and loyal viewers.
 Creators who had been consistently earning a paycheck on YouTube suddenly lost more than half of their income during the spring of 2017.
 To combat demonetization, content creators must request a manual review, and sometimes don’t get monetized until they’ve already received hundreds of thousands of ad-less views.
 While it remains unclear what exactly results in demonetization, many creators have attempted to clean up their video titles and thumbnails, along with refraining from using explicit or sensitive language.
 In other words, some creators are having to choose between posting what they want to post, and posting what will give them advertisements and views.

 So, is it dangerous for kids to aspire to become a YouTube sensation?
 To me, it’s no different than a child wanting to be an athlete, singer, or actor.
 Anybody can play football, or sing, or act, or film themselves and post it online.
 Doing any of these things for a living, however, requires hard work and talent.
-Additionally, while online careers are booming, the popularity and presence of individual platforms is constantly evolving, and the downfall of any social media platform could be sooner than anyone expects.
-It is important for young people to keep their options open and have fallback plans when setting career goals.
+Additionally, while online careers are booming, online platforms are also constantly evolving, and the downfall of any social media platform could be sooner than expected.
+It’s important for young people to keep their options open and have fallback plans when setting career goals.
 That said, creating content, being expressive, and building an online following is generally not a bad idea.